MonikaFeigler/KBC_DataFlowTemplates/keboola-marketingchannels/v0/src/README.md

 By using this end-to-end flow you can choose any marketing channel (Facebook Ads, LinkedIn Ads, Google Ads, BingAds) and get its data for transforming and loading anywhere you prefer.
 You can also enrich this data with Google Analytics, it is optional.

 ## Steps to take:
-1. Authorize your extractor account
+1. Authorize your data source account
-2. Optionaly select and authorize writers
+2. Optionaly select and authorize data destination
 3. Run the orchestration

 ## All possible Included components' configurations: